How Will My Business Process Unfold? Predicting Case Suffixes With Start and End Timestamps: Introduction

 In this setting, we propose an approach for predicting case suffixes composed of activities with start and end timestamps.
-Our method employs a sweep-line-based technique~\cite{RafalinS08}, where suffixes for all ongoing cases are predicted collectively, rather than individually.
+Our method uses a sweep-line-based technique~\cite{RafalinS08}, which incorporates resource availability features based on resource availability calendars, automatically discovered from historical event logs to predict case suffixes for all ongoing cases collectively, rather than individually.
 The approach follows a three-stage prediction process.
 First, a model predicts the next activity.
 Given this activity, a second model estimates the inter-start time, i.e., the time elapsed between the start of the previous activity and the start of the predicted activity.
-Finally, a third model predicts the processing time i.e., the duration required to complete the activity once it has started.
+Finally, a third model predicts the processing time, i.e., the duration required to complete the activity once it has started.
 Using these predictions, we derive the start and end timestamps of each predicted activity instance in the case suffix.
 The start timestamp is obtained by adding the inter-start time to the start timestamp of the previous activity instance, while the end timestamp is derived by adding the processing time to the start timestamp of the predicted activity instance.

-We report on an evaluation that compares the accuracy of our multi-model approach, along control-flow and temporal metrics, relative to approaches that predict the next activity and timestamp via a single model approach.
+This approach ensures accuracy by providing precise estimations of time intervals (inter-start time and processing time) that determine the timing of each activity.
+It is also complete in that it provides both start and end timestamps for each activity, offering a full timeline of the case suffix, which is essential for effective resource management, scheduling, and operational forecasting.

+This article is an extended version of ~\cite{ali2025predicting}.
+The conference paper focuses on predicting case suffixes consisting of activities with start and end timestamps by employing a sweep-line-based approach.
+This article extends the conference paper by improving the temporal accuracy of the proposed approach by integrating information about resource availability based on resource availability calendars, automatically discovered from historical event logs.
+We hypothesize that this resource availability information, automatically discovered from historical event logs, will allow us to further refine our predictions and make them more robust and applicable to real-world scenarios, where resource constraints and availability influence process outcomes.

+We conducted a two-pronged evaluation using synthetic and real-life event logs to assess the effectiveness of our multi-model approach.
+The synthetic evaluation examines how varying resource availability calendars affect the control-flow and temporal accuracy of case suffix prediction, simulating different on-off duty schedules, and resource constraints.
+This allows us to explore how the proposed approach adapts to changes in resource availability, which is a common challenge in real-world process management.
+Meanwhile, the evaluation with real-life logs compares our approach to existing multi-model approaches, using control-flow and temporal metrics to assess the accuracy and reliability of case suffix predictions in terms of both start and end timestamps.